6 Vesslarp - Glimåkra

 Degree of difficulty

-Northwest of Vesslarpssjön Lake, you can find the ruins of Spjutstorpet croft.
-Ivar Bengtsson, founder of the internationally-renowned wooden toy company BRIO, was born here as were the ideas which led to his manufacturing success.
-Visit the old sawmill, which is still in functioning condition, by Simontorpsån River.
-In the beginning, it was driven by a large water wheel but a turbine was installed relatively early on.
-With a button in the mill and a cable to the house, the mill owner became the first in the village with electric lights.
+Northwest of Vesslarpssjön are the ruins of Spjutstorpet.
+At Simontorpsån, you will find a sawmill that is still in usable condition.
+Initially, it was powered by a large water wheel, but the turbine was installed early.
+With a button in the mill and a cable to the home, the mill owner was the first in the village with electric light.

-A few kilometres west of Simontorp, the Skåneleden Trail follows the old highway between Denmark and Sweden, Ryavägen.
-In times of peace, people travelled this route on foot or with wagons loaded with goods.
-Later on, in the 1600s, it was the armies who used the route.
+A few kilometres west of Simontorp, Skåneleden enters Ryavägen, the old national road between Denmark and Sweden.
+During peacetime, people came on foot or with wagons loaded with goods.
+Later, the wars of the 17th century took place.

 Highlights along the section